MirantisContainers/mke-docs/content/docs/reference/ui/README.md

-# Dashboard add-on for MKE
+# MKE-Dashboard add-on for MKE

 #### `v4.0.0-alpha.2.0` +

-The MKE Dashboard add-on provides a UI for kubernetes resource management.
+The MKE-Dashboard add-on provides a UI for kubernetes resource management.

 Future: User management and administrative configurations will also be possible through the dashboard.